Programs

 2. A program then gets stored in the Programs storage slot with the key being H(bytecode + configuration_interface).
 The hash is used by a user to point to the programs they want applied to their key.
 Every time a program is referenced, the reference counter increments

-3. Since the key is a hash, there is no editing programs (since that would change the hash)
+3. Since the key is a hash, it is not possible to edit or modify programs (since that would change the hash).

 4. Programs can be removed if the ref count is zero by the deploy key